docker/bake-action/README.md

 ## :test_tube: Experimental

 This repository is considered **EXPERIMENTAL** and under active development until further notice.
-It is subject to non-backward compatible changes or removal in any future version so you should [pin to a specific tag/commit](https://docs.github.com/en/actions/creating-actions/about-actions#using-tags-for-release-management) of  this action in your workflow (i.e `docker/bake-action@v1.1.3`).
+It is subject to non-backward compatible changes or removal in any future version, so you should [pin to a specific tag/commit](https://docs.github.com/en/actions/creating-actions/about-actions#using-tags-for-release-management) of this action in your workflow (i.e `docker/bake-action@v1.1.3`).

 ## About

-GitHub Action to use Docker [Buildx Bake](https://github.com/docker/buildx/blob/master/docs/reference/buildx_bake.md) as a high-level build command.
+GitHub Action to use Docker [Buildx Bake](https://docs.docker.com/build/customize/bake/) as a high-level build command.

 ![Screenshot](.github/bake-action.png)